VzBoT3D/docs/docs/vz235_alu/gantry/front_motors.md

 ### Step 2

-Attach the stepper motor to the bottom motor plate with 2 6mm M3 screws.<br><br>
+Attach the stepper motor to the bottom motor plate with 2 6mm M3 screws.
+And insert the Gt2 20t pulley loose on the motor shaft, and upside down for the left motor mount (as shown below), and normal upright for the right side.
+You will tight the pulley set screws later.<br><br>
 ![Step 2](../../assets/images/manual/vz235_alu/gantry/front_motors/step2.png)

 ### Step 3